-- Promoting positive attitudes and relationships. - Respecting others even if they don't like them, they don't agree with them or do they don't enjoy the same things they do. - Questioning and learning the differences between bullying and other non-bullying behaviours. - Telling someone if they have any worries about bullying and / or prejudice. - Seeking support from others to tell if they need it. - Keeping themselves and others safe, with support from adults. - Encouraging and supporting others to tell a responsible adult or speaking on their behalf. - Challenging bullying and prejudicial behaviour, if safe to do so.
+- Promoting positive attitudes and relationships. - Respecting others even if they don't like them, they don't agree with them or if they don't enjoy the same things they do. - Questioning and learning the differences between bullying and other non-bullying behaviours. - Telling someone if they have any worries about bullying and / or prejudice. - Seeking support from others to tell if they need it. - Keeping themselves and others safe, with support from adults. - Encouraging and supporting others to tell a responsible adult or speaking on their behalf. - Challenging bullying and prejudicial behaviour, if safe to do so.

-5.7 Parents and carers are expected to:
+5.7 All staff within the residential houses are expected to:

-- Respect others even if they don't like them, they don't agree with them or do they don't enjoy the same things they do. - Question and learn the differences between bullying and other non-bullying behaviours. - Safeguard and promote their child(ren)'s health, development and welfare. - Ensure the safety of their child/children on the way to and from school. - Maintain communication with a relevant member of staff. - Work in partnership with staff to maintain the rules, regulations and expectations of the establishment.
+- Respect others even if they don't like them, they don't agree with them or do they don't enjoy the same things they do. - Question and learn the differences between bullying and other non-bullying behaviours. - Safeguard and promote their child(ren)'s health, development and welfare. - Ensure the safety of their child/children on the way to and from school. - Work in partnership with staff to maintain the rules, regulations and expectations of the establishment. - Discuss issues related to bullying and prejudicial behaviour with their child(ren) according to their age and maturity and taking account of their views. - If the bullying and / or prejudicial behaviour occurs at school Residential Staff should speak to an appropriate member of school staff if they have any concerns about a child / young person in their care or another child / young person experiencing bullying or prejudice.

-- Discuss issues related to bullying and prejudicial behaviour with their child(ren) according to their age and maturity and taking account of their views. - Speak to an appropriate member of staff if they have any concerns about their child or another child / children experiencing bullying or prejudice. - Speak to the Head Teacher if their concerns continue following school staff's intervention. - Make use of the school's complaints procedure / City of Edinburgh Council's Education Advice and Complaints service if concerns continue following the Head Teacher's intervention.
+- If the bullying and / or prejudicial behaviour occurs at school Residential staff should speak to the Head Teacher if their concerns continue following school staff's intervention. - Make use of the school's complaints procedure / City of Edinburgh Council's Education Advice and Complaints service if concerns continue following the Head Teacher's intervention.
+This would ideally be completed by the young person's Key Worker or Case Manager.